 Caitlin laughs because Friends is a favorite show of hers too, and she said that it really isn’t too far off from that.
 She talks about how the next step, no matter which path to adoption you take, is what’s called a “home study”.

 This is where someone from the state comes into your home and basically deems your home safe for a child.
 They also check that you are able and willing to safely provide for and care for a baby.
 It involves a lot of paperwork and back and forth, and in the end, it took about 4 months for Caitlin to get approved in this capacity.

 Tune in to hear a little more about this process, what might make it longer, shorter, etc.

 The matching process (12:21)

-Once her home study was approved, Caitlyn explains that her consultant started to reach out to them with what are known as situations.
+Once her home study was approved, Caitlin explains that her consultant started to reach out to them with what are known as situations.
 Situations come up when pregnant mothers contact agencies looking to make an adoption plan, or when mothers give birth and decide to make an adoption plan while they’re in the hospital.

 She talks about how situations get approved by both parties.
 The adopting family can assess a situation and ask to have their profile presented to the birthing mother.
 And then the birthing mother (or birthing family) goes through and approves potential families for baby.
 Basically, the adopting family has a little profile that shares info about them, their background, photos, and preferences they have surrounding the adoption.

-Caitlyn shares that this waiting game after they would send their profile back to a situation was one of the longest parts of the process.
+Caitlin shares that this waiting game after they would send their profile back to a situation was one of the longest parts of the process.
 For them, the wait was about four and half months – which is actually very short!
 The wait for adoption can take years in some cases.
-Caitlyn explains that they presented their profile 13 times before finally getting a yes the 14th time!
+Caitlin explains that they presented their profile 13 times before finally getting a yes the 14th time!